 Can You Use Ground Beef In This Recipe?

-Ground turkey and ground chicken are a leaner protein, so that this step isn’t usually necessary. but if you do accumulate extra drippings in the pan, feel free to drain it.
+Ground turkey and ground chicken are a leaner protein, so that this step isn’t usually necessary.
+But if you do accumulate extra drippings in the pan, feel free to drain it.

 The more vegetables, the better!
 Beside peppers and onions and tomatoes, we kept this ground turkey recipe pretty basic.
 Here’s some more vegetable ideas that you can add in or swap out!